-The LDL is made up of Armourgel patches—made by a British company—placed in strategic locations in the inner portion of the EPS liner.
+The LDL is made up of Armourgel patches—made by a British company, Rheon Labs, — placed in strategic locations in the inner portion of the EPS liner.
 These patches absorb lower-energy impacts, while also allowing interior movement that isolates your head from twisting forces.
 According to Kali, the Armourgel reduces low-g impacts by 12 percent and rotational forces by 25 percent.

 Weighing in at 3 pounds, 8.4 ounces for a medium helmet, the Kali Catalyst is neither particularly heavy nor light.
 It’s in the same neighborhood as a Shoei RF-1200 and Arai Quantum-X. The standard Catalyst uses what Kali calls a Tri-Weave Shell, though there is a carbon fiber version of the Catalyst that Kali claims is nearly nine ounces lighter.

 Fit is personal, of course, though the Kali Catalyst matched my Arai– and HJC-friendly skull nicely.
 The washable interior is a scalloped style, a common theme from bicycle-related helmet companies.
 Yet, the overall feel of the soft liner is plusher than you would expect from looking at it.

 The faceshield is optically correct, with three heavily detented positions between fully up and closed.
 The faceshield doesn’t lock down, and an easily manipulated tab on the left is adequate for positioning the faceshield when underway.